oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 specific security measures, as described in the respective sections.
 However, in some cases, these measures are not sufficient or are not implemented correctly.
-Authorization servers therefore SHOULD ensure that access tokens are sender-constrained and audience-restriced as described in the following.
+Authorization servers therefore SHOULD ensure that access tokens are sender-constrained and audience-restricted as described in the following.